Quantcast

 For the 1st District seat, Matthew Percival is running unopposed to succeed Elizabeth Doerr.
 The two previously competed for the seat in 2016.
 Percival is an RPS parent and works in IT.
 Kathryn Ricard, a former teacher, assistant principal and RPS parent who previously served as president of the William Fox Elementary School PTA, is running to represent the 2nd District.
 Open, transparent board communication, safe school environments and multiple avenues for success in education are major issues of her campaign.
 For more information, go to katie4rva.com.

-Competing against Ricard for the position is incumbent Mariah White, formerly the PTA president and mentor for Carver Elementary.
+Competing against Ricard for the position is incumbent Mariah White, formerly the leader of the PTA and mentor for Carver Elementary.
 Equitable resources for students and staff, reducing overcrowding and better communication for parents, teachers and stakeholders are among the priorities White previously highlighted as part of her bid for office.
 For more information, visit voteformariah.com.

 With 3rd District Representative Kenya Gibson seeking a seat on the Richmond City Council, the race for the position is made up entirely of newcomers to the School Board.